I’m suddenly feeling all shy but here it goes! Hello, I’m Sarah. Welcome to Expat of the World!

 “You didn’t graduate?”

 No. I dropped out.
 Twice.
 The hazy, best-forgotten time I spent at the University of York was my ‘rock bottom’.
 I surrounded myself in toxic habits: I drank to feel numb. got into fights, dabbled in drugs and hit a real low point with my wrists.
 I started with a deep interest and great grades but became enervated with life.
 My heart was broken and my self-worth still battered by my childhood.
 I had the freedom I’d always craved, and yet I felt caged in and hopeless.

 I entered a cycle of self-loathing.
 The long sleepless nights drove me so mad I started working night shifts in McDonalds.
 This way I could sleep all day and avoid seeing anyone.
 When my Ex repeatedly staggered up to my till at 4 in the morning for a Chicken Sandwich I wondered how my life had become so astonishingly pointless.

 I looked into ‘how to get the hell away‘ and stumbled across the world of TEFL.
 This simple discovery altered the direction of my life forever.

 While my classmates entered their 2nd year of studies, I lived in Vietnam and backpacked Italy.
 In their final year I was celebrating Eid in Maldives.
-In the years after graduation, I’ve lived in Italy, spent 2 months in Kenya, moved back to Italy (Sicily), taught new teachers at summer camp, visited India and moved to the Canaries.
+In the years after graduation, I’ve lived in Italy, spent 2 months in Kenya, moved back to Italy (Sicily), taught new teachers at summer camp, visited India (twice), toured Israel and moved to the Canaries.